Stability estimates for phase retrieval from discrete Gabor measurements: Prerequisites

-Then, $x$ is uniquely determined by the measurements $M_\phi[x]$ up to global phase. \end{corollary} While this result is exceptionally nice in the sense that it does not impose any requirements on the signal, it is quite restrictive in its requirements on the window function $\phi$.
-For instance, windows $\phi$ with support length $\abs{\supp \phi}$ smaller than $L/2$ will always have zero entries in their ambiguity function. \begin{corollary}[Theorem 2.4 in \cite{Bojarovska15}, p.~549] Let $x, \phi \in \bbC^L$ with $x$ nowhere-vanishing, i.e. $\supp x = \set{0,\dots,L-1}$, and
+While this result is exceptionally nice in the sense that it does not impose any requirements on the signal, it is quite restrictive in its requirements on the window function $\phi$.
+For instance, windows $\phi$ with support length $\lvert \operatorname{supp} \phi \rvert$ smaller than $L/2$ will always have zero entries in their ambiguity function.